 Through sensory, tactile play with other children, your child will begin developing social skills.
 They will learn communication skills, problem-solving skills, and learn to adapt to play with others.

 3D printed sensory toys provide a form of playful manipulation.
 This is similar to what one might experience from playing with their fingers and the excitement that comes from collecting different shapes and colors.
 They’re also good for children because they help improve attention spans and allow kids to play while they wait.

 The play is not complicated and is not about achieving any particular result, which may be central to its popularity.
 Children are busy and stressed out, and fidgets can offer something to do without really doing anything.

 At the root of all play is that humans crave tactile engagement, but kids really need it.
 Those little fidgeters might be tapping into an unconscious need to train their fine motor skills.
 Historically speaking, humans have spent much of their time on this planet moving around, yet our modern lives demand that we stay still.

-Even as children we have incredible hand eye coordination, we have an incredible sense of touch, and we have these complicated sensory systems, we don’t often engage enough. giving children the opportunity to play and engage with a variety of moving parts and different shapes truly will help them develop their physical ability to move, communicate, rest, focus and much more!
+Even as children we have incredible hand-eye coordination, we have an incredible sense of touch, and we have these complicated sensory systems which we don’t often engage enough.
+Giving children the opportunity to play and engage with a variety of moving parts and different shapes will truly help them develop their physical ability to move, communicate, rest, focus and much more!